labordynamicsinstitute/replicability-training/README.md

 - week prior to start of Fall classes (around Aug 16)
 - week prior to start of Spring classes (around Jan 17)
-- sometime prior to May exams (around April 22)
+- sometime prior to May exams (around April 22) (may not always occur)

 Day 1 is always a full day of training, and may occur on a weekend.